kevingstewart/sslo-consolidated-services/udf/README.md

     `$ lshw -c network`

     Map the '**serial**' value in the output to the MAC address in UDF under the VM's Subnet tab, and then find the corresponding '**logical name**' value (ex. ens6).
-Edit the configuration file, and under the "**networks**:' section at the bottom, change the interface names accordingly.
-Do no modify the VLAN tag value (number after the dot - ex. ens8.40).
+Edit the configuration file, and under the "**networks**:' section at the bottom, change the interface names accordingly (multiple locations).
+Do not modify the VLAN tag value (number after the dot - ex. ens6.40).
 Then enable the corresponding interface(s) by modifying netplan:

     `$ sudo vi /etc/netplan/50-cloud-init-yaml`